-- 1) The General Assembly is the main deliberative, policymaking and representative organ of the United Nations, the only UN body with universal representation. - 2) The relationship between the Security Council and the General Assembly should be mutually reinforcing and complementary, in accordance with and with full respect for their respective functions, authority, powers, and competencies as enshrined in the Charter, including in respect to matters related to international peace and security.
-In this regard, it is important to:
+- 1) The General Assembly is the main deliberative, policymaking and representative organ of the United Nations, the only UN body with universal representation. - 2) The relationship between the Security Council and the General Assembly should be mutually reinforcing and complementary, in accordance with and with full respect for their

-- 2.1 Ensure increased cooperation, coordination and the exchange of information among the Presidents of the Security Council and of the General Assembly and also with the Secretariat of the United Nations, in particular the Secretary-General. - 2.2 Continue and institutionalize the practice of regular meetings between the President of the Security Council and the President of the General Assembly, - 2.3 Strengthen the cooperation and communication between the Security Council and the General Assembly, in particular through the early submission by the Security Council of annual reports of a more comprehensive and substantive nature, and through a timely, informed and meaningful discussion in the General Assembly of the annual report of the Council and of special reports to the General Assembly, in full implementation of the relevant provisions of the Charter1. - 2.4 Improve the participation in and access to the work of the Security Council and its subsidiary organs for all members of the General Assembly, to enhance the Council's accountability to the membership and increase the transparency of its work, in particular through: - Continuing to hold open sessions, open briefings, open debates, informal interactive dialogues, Arria-formula meetings, and regular as well as substantive wrap-up meetings by the presidency2, - 2.4.2 Continuing the progress in the selection and appointment process of the Secretary-General as an example of cooperation between the Security Council and the General Assembly, - 2.4.3 Further enhancing consultations between the Security Council and troop- and police-contributing countries throughout all phases of Council-mandated peacekeeping operations, in line with the relevant provisions of the Charter3, - 2.4.4 Increasing interaction between the Council and the subsidiary bodies of the General Assembly, including the Peacebuilding Commission, in line with the relevant provisions of the Charter4, - 2.4.5 Further enhancing the Council's interaction with specially affected Member States, in line with relevant provisions of the
+- 2.1 Ensure increased cooperation, coordination and the exchange of information among the Presidents of the Security Council and of the General Assembly and also with the Secretariat of the United Nations, in particular the Secretary-General, - 2.2 Continue and institutionalize the practice of regular meetings between the President of the Security Council and the President of the General Assembly, - 2.3 Strengthen the cooperation and communication between the Security Council and the General Assembly, in particular through the early submission by the Security Council of annual reports of a more comprehensive and substantive nature, and through a timely, informed and meaningful discussion in the General Assembly of the annual report of the Council and of special reports to the General Assembly, in full implementation of the relevant provisions of the Charter1. - 2.4 Improve the participation in and access to the work of the Security Council and its subsidiary organs for all members of the General Assembly, to enhance the Council's accountability to the membership and increase the transparency of its work, in particular through: - 2.4.1 Continuing to hold open sessions, open briefings, open debates, informal interactive dialogues, Arria-formula meetings, and regular as well as substantive wrap-up meetings by the presidency2, - 2.4.2 Continuing the progress in the selection and appointment process of the Secretary-General as an example of cooperation between the Security Council and the General Assembly, - 2.4.3 Further enhancing consultations between the Security Council and troop- and police-contributing countries throughout all phases of Council-mandated peacekeeping operations, in line with the relevant provisions of the Charter3, - 2.4.4 Increasing interaction between the Council and the subsidiary bodies of the General Assembly, including the Peacebuilding Commission, in line with the relevant provisions of the Charter4,